Training on a mountain pass: an ideal terrain for progress

 A stagand to the montagwell built in late spring or early summer nevertheless brings the little who can make the difference to finish the Stage of the Tour well for example (the objective of many riders), or to move up a notch during the amateur summer races.

-Pro tip : if you are already well trained, plan a stagAn eight-day hike is the ideal length.
-And alternate two consecutive days with 2500 to 3000 m of elevation gain with a very light recovery day where you will still climb an "easy" pass with a very low gear ratio.
+Pro tip : if you are already well trained, plan a stage of eight days, the ideal duration.
+And alternate two consecutive days with 2500 to 3000 m of elevation gain with a very light recovery day where you will still climb an "easy" pass with a very low gear.
 You should feel the effects a few days after your return to the plains.

 And you, do you climb mountain passes?